-If you notice one parrot chasing the other around the cage, it could be a sign of aggression.
-It’s not uncommon for birds to chase each other playfully.
-However, if only one parrot is giving chase for a prolonged length of time, it may be attempting to harm or intimidate the other.
+If you notice one parrot chasing the other around the cage, it could signify aggression.
+It’s not uncommon for parrots to chase each other playfully, but prolonged chasing signifies intimidation.

 Defending Their Food Bowl

-You can do this by moving each one to a separate cage or setting up a cage divider.
-If you feel the parrots are fighting due to insufficient space, consider upgrading to a larger cage or even an aviary.
+You can move each parrot to a separate cage or set up a divider.
+If you think that the parrots are fighting due to insufficient space, consider upgrading to a larger cage or aviary.

 How Many Parrots Should I Have?